 Another book is Aristotle’s Masterpiece by the Pseudo-Aristotle.
 The author wrote it in 1986.
 “Displaying the Secrets of Nature, Relating to Physiognomy” was the label of the third part of the book.
 It delves into the different parts of the body and how they help in determining a person’s character.
 It documented twelve different types of noses and what it revealed about one’s personality.

+According to Gwen Sharp, PhD, “These pseudosciences were taken quite seriously at the time, with “experts” showing that Africans and African Americans, for instance, had facial features that proved them to be less civilized and intelligent than those of European descent and that Jews were inherently deceitful.”
 The literature on the topic has been scarce since the nineteenth century.
 Scientists tend to dismiss physiognomy as pseudoscience due to its lack of scientific bases.
 To them, there is no legitimacy to its methods.

 However, it has recently been the focus of a research paper.
 The paper does not only talk about the uses of physiognomy.
 It puts it to the test.

 Xiaolin Wu and Xi Zhang published “Automated Inference on Criminality using Face Images” in November of 2016.
 It talks of a machine’s ability to differentiate between a criminal and a non-criminal.

 The researchers fed photos of criminals and non-criminals to the machine and waited to see if it sorted them correctly.
 It would follow four different methods.
 The results showed that the accuracy of all four methods in distinguishing between criminals and non-criminals was relatively high.
 The most accurate one acquired a rate of 89.51 percent.